ORIO Maylis

 2) Oxygen activation: Structure-function studies of copper monooxygenases

 Lytic Polysaccharide Monooxygenases (LPMOs) are copper metalloenzymes that catalyze the oxidative cleavage of recalcitrant polysaccharides such as cellulose, hemicellulose and chitin.
-LPMOs hydroxylate a C-H bond on cellulose using a copper active site, thus breaking the glycosidic chain.
-It should be noted that the glycosidic C-H bond hydroxylated by LPMO is highly energetic (BDE > 95 kcal/mol), and many questions remain as to the mode of action, the reaction intermediates and the role of the particular coordination motif ("histidine-brace") on the catalytic properties of the metal ion.
-Our aim is to obtain structure-function relationships for this family of copper monooxygenases, and to this end we are developing a dual approach combining experimental data and theoretical calculations.
-Indeed, the precise description of the spectroscopic and electronic properties of copper sites using quantum chemical methods is a prerequisite for analyzing experimental data, understanding mechanistic features and designing bio-inspired catalysts.
-We are developing a multidisciplinary approach combining biology, spectroscopy and quantum chemistry to interpret the electronic structure, redox and spectroscopic properties of these enzymes to better understand the properties and function of bioinorganic sites.
-Our strategy is applicable to predicting the structure and properties of copper centers, leading to a better understanding of enzymes and their reactivity.
+LPMOs hydroxylate a C-H bond on cellulose using a copper active site.
+Many questions remain as to the mode of action of the enzyme and the role of the particular coordination motif "histidine-brace".
+We develop structure-function relationships for these copper monooxygenases using a dual approach combining experimental data and theoretical calculations.
+We are developing a multidisciplinary approach combining biology, spectroscopy and quantum chemistry to interpret the structure and properties of these enzymes to better understand the copper centers and their reactivity.

-Fundings : ANR/DFG, PHC Procope, PHC Procope +
+Fundings : ANR, PHC Procope, PHC Procope +

-Collaborations : Sylvain Bertaina (IM2NP, Aix Marseille Univ.), Giuseppe Sicoli (LASIRE, Lille Univ.), Dimitrios Pantazis et Serena DeBeer (MPI Mülheim, Allemagne)
+Collaborations : Sylvain Bertaina (IM2NP, Aix Marseille Univ.), Giuseppe Sicoli (LASIRE, Lille Univ.), Dimitrios Pantazis (MPI Mülheim, Germany)

 Publications : Chem.
 Phys.
 Chem., 2020Magnetochemistry, 2022Inorg.
 Chem., 2022 - Inorg.
 Chem., 2024.